d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 * During model training, batch normalization continuously adjusts the intermediate output of the network by utilizing the mean and standard deviation of the minibatch, so that the values of the intermediate output in each layer throughout the neural network are more stable.
-* Batch normalization for fully connected layers and for convolutional layers are slightly different.
+* Batch normalization is slightly different for fully connected layers than for convolutional layers.
 In fact, for convolutional layers, layer normalization can sometimes be used as an alternative.
 * Like a dropout layer, batch normalization layers have different behaviors in training mode than in prediction mode.